SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 **Debt Service = (Interest + Amortization)**

 Debt Service is the payment on debt owned, sometimes called the **Financing Payment**.
 The part of Debt Service that goes towards interest is **tax deductable**, the part going to amortization is not.
 As time passes, the amount of debt service that is going towards paying off the principle _(amortization)_ increases, so the taxable portion will also increase.

+Generally people want to borrow as much as possible due to "Positive Financial Leverage" (able to make more money off of your money than the interest on debt costs)
+     Two Components of Debt Service
+     1. DEBT --> How much debt
+     2. EQUITY --> Amount Dev/Investory used to begin with

 ![amortization and interest rate](https://github.com/SageGrey/exp-exp-exp/blob/main/ooooo_mixedMedia/i4_amortization_schedule_30year_fixed.gif)